-- To allow proper operation of your vehicle's ventilation system, keep the inlet grilles in front of the windshield clear of snow, leaves, or other obstructions. - If you smell exhaust fumes in the vehicle, open the windows and close the back door to ensure plenty of fresh air enters the vehicle.
-If you can smell exhaust fumes even though there are no other vehicles in the surrounding area, have your vehicle checked by your Toyota dealer.
-Continued inhalation of exhaust fumes can lead to death by gas poisoning.
+- To allow proper operation of your vehicle's ventilation system, keep the inlet grilles in front of the windshield clear of snow, leaves, or other obstructions. - If you smell exhaust fumes in the vehicle, drive with the windows open and the back door closed.
+Have the cause immediately located and corrected.